A Practical Guide for Tenant Fit-Out Projects and Asset Classification

 - Who orders the work and who pays for it

-- Typical examples for electrical, HVAC, plumbing, and interiors
+- Typical examples for electrical, HVAC, plumbing, and interior work

 - How construction categories relate to asset ownership